- Posts: 199

 Ryan took a sip from a cup of coffee Penwood had brought him earlier.

-"Anyways there was also the rise of the Nazi party in Germany.
+"Anyways, there was also the rise of the Nazi party in Germany.
 At first, most people saw their movement as the natural reaction by the German people against an unjust treaty.
 A lot of Americans felt the treaty of Versailles was too harsh and sympathized with the Germans.
-However, it quickly became apparent that their new leadership had more in mind beyond just standing up for themselves.
-In 1936 they supported the fascist Spanish regime in the Spanish civil war and helped them overthrow the Republican government.
-That same year they reoccupied the Rhineland in west Germany which was a violation of their peace treaty with France.
-Two years later they annexed Austria and then did the same to the Sudetenland from Czechoslovakia.
-Emboldened by the limited response from other European powers who were afraid to start another war, the Germans decided to annex the rest of the country the next year.
-Their next aim was to annex territory from Poland, but instead fate decided to intervene."
+However, it quickly became all too apparent that their new leadership had more in mind beyond just standing up for themselves.
+In 1936, they supported the fascist Spanish regime in the Spanish civil war and helped them overthrow the Republican government.
+That same year, they reoccupied the Rhineland in west Germany, which was a violation of their peace treaty with France.
+Two years later, they annexed Austria and then did the same to the Sudetenland from Czechoslovakia.
+Emboldened by the limited response from other European powers, who were afraid to start another war, the Germans decided to annex the rest of the country the next year.
+Their next aim was to annex territory from Poland, but instead, fate decided to intervene."

 Ryan paused to sip again.